rubygems/bundler/README.markdown

 Make sure that you explicitly `git add vendor/gems/cache` before you commit.

+### Gems with compile-time options

+Some gems require you to pass compile-time options to the gem install command.
+For instance, to install mysql, you might do:

+    gem install mysql -- --with-mysql-config=/usr/local/lib/mysql

+You can pass these options to the bundler by creating a YAML file containing the options in question:

+    mysql:
+      mysql-config: /usr/local/lib/mysql

+You can then point the bundler at the file:

+    gem bundle --build-options build_options.yml

+In general, you will want to keep the build options YAML out of version control, and provide the appropriate options for the system in question.

 ### Running your application

 The easiest way to run your application is to start it with an executable